-14.62.290 Franchise application.
+14.62.270 Franchise application.

-Applicants shall apply using the city's franchise application form and submit a fee per the city's fee schedule to process an application for a franchise.
-The director of Planning and Community Development "director" is charged with administration of small cell deployments and other wireless communication review processes established under this title.
+Applicants for small wireless facilities shall apply using the city's franchise application form and submit a fee per the city's fee schedule to process an application for a franchise.
+The director of Planning and Community Development "director" is charged with administration of small wireless deployments and other wireless communication review processes established under this title.
 All franchise applications shall designate the entire city right-of-way as the franchise boundary.

-14.62.300 Implementation-Right-of-way permits for small cell deployment.
+14.62.280 Implementation-Right-of-way permits for small wireless deployment.

 The rights granted under the franchise are implemented through the issuance of right-of-way permits.
-The franchise application may be accompanied by one or more applications for a right-of-way permit to deploy small cells.
+The franchise application may be accompanied by one or more applications for a right-of-way permit to deploy small wireless.
 An initial franchise and all related right-of-way permit applications shall be processed concurrently as one master permit under Chapter 35.99 RCW.